zio/zio-json/docs/decoding.md

 """{ "id": 42, "related": null }""".fromJson[Entity]
 ```

+_Note: If you’re using Scala 3 and your case class is defining default parameters, `-Yretain-trees` needs to be added to `scalacOptions`._

 ## ADTs

 Say we extend our data model to include more data types